InfernalHeir/yfoxswap-contracts/README.md

 ## YFox Exchange

-> Yfox is simple intergration of uniswap AMM Protocal with their inherited smart contracts.
+> Yfox is simple intergration of uniswap AMM Protocol with their inherited smart contracts.

 # Contracts
 ## YFOX Exchange Contract